NREMT Statement Re: EMT-Intermediate/85

 change in mailing address.

-any felony conviction.
+any criminal conviction.

 disciplinary action taken by any state has resulted in suspension, revocation, or expiration of state registration/licensure; termination of right to practice; voluntary surrender of state registration/licensure while under investigation.

 The NREMT considers the individual to be solely responsible for their certification.

 In applying for recertification, certified EMS professionals agree to comply with all recertification requirements, rules and standards of the National Registry of Emergency Medical Technicians (NREMT).
 The recertification applicant bears the burden of demonstrating and maintaining compliance at all times.

 Be actively working within an emergency medical service, rescue service, or patient health care facility using your ALS skills.

 Complete all educational requirements prior to March 31.

 Complete the recertification report in its entirety and submit the completed report prior to March 31.